MaSanTM/ISO200-PAM/README.md

 ```

 <h2>2.2.1 The Makefile</h2>
-The Makefile will automate our installation process.
+The Makefile will automate your installation process.
 So run it:

 ```bash
 # make